crs4/health-gateway/docs/architecture.rst

     *
-        Destinations can decide to consume its data in two ways: by implementing a Kafka Consumer for its topic or by using a REST API exposed by the HGW Frontend.
+        Destinations can decide to consume its data in two ways: by implementing a Kafka Consumer for its topic or by using a REST API exposed by the HGF.
 The two options are mutually exclusive.
     *
         The Destinations doesn’t know the Sources from which the data come